 Once the balloon is properly positioned, your surgeon will expand it and implant the

 Your doctor will take measurements and images to make sure your new valve works properly,

 Your doctor will close your femoral artery and the incision in your groin area with

 You will be moved to the intensive care area of the hospital, so you can be monitored

-closely while you recover from surgery.
-As you recover, the tubes in your veins and
+closely while you recover from the procedure.
+As you recover, the tubes in your veins